projection-error/projection-experiment/README.md

 # projection-experiment
 Projection error can lead to rationale agents viewing the same object with contradicting observations.

 For example, below is a cube containing four connected line segments- two blue and two red.
-Let's call it a " (Note: Created with projection-cube.py & cube.txt)
+        (Note: Created with projection-cube.py & cube.txt)

 ![plot](https://user-images.githubusercontent.com/84434778/150727426-2ba19867-9ff2-4e67-b802-29bce13c5ee3.png)

-When viewed isometrically in 3D i is clear that the length of the blue lines equals the length of the red lines.
+When viewed isometrically in 3D it is clear that the length of the blue line equals the length of the red line.

 However, Observers X, Y, and Z (viewing the object along the respective axis at a far away distance) would each answer the following question differently: